GetJobber/atlantis/docs/proposals/Drawer/README.md

 ## Accessibility

-Because the drawer is secondary content it shouldn't overtake the main content in tab priority.
+The user should be able to navigate to the drawer by keyboard.
+The drawer shouldn't overtake the main content in tab priority.